Solar urticaria, also known as sun allergy, is a rare allergy to sunlight that causes hives to form on skin that’s exposed to the sun.

 - Limit your sun exposure, and especially stay out of the sun between 10 a.m. and 4 p.m. when the sun is strongest.

 - Talk with your doctor about phototherapy treatment which may help to desensitize you.

 - If your rash is related to a particular medication, ask your doctor if there is an alternative.

 - Wear closely woven clothes with maximum coverage, such as long sleeves, long pants, or long skirts.

-- Consider wearing clothing with a UPF protection factor greater than 40, which blocks UV better than sunscreens.
+- Consider wearing sun protective clothing with a UPF protection factor greater than 40, which blocks UV better than sunscreens.

 - Wear a broad-spectrum sunscreen on any exposed skin, and reapply regularly.